W3A53L/weight-scale/README.md

 Weighing principle for heavy loads

 A platform scale for heavy loads.
 Shown in this version as a beehive scale.
-This scale has been provisionally patented and is available for purchase.
+This scale has been provisionally patented (till end 17.03.2022) and is available for purchase.

 If you are a private user and like the idea, you can support me with a donation via Crypto: